Setono/SyliusTermsPlugin/README.md

 [![Build Status][ico-github-actions]][link-github-actions]
 [![Code Coverage][ico-code-coverage]][link-code-coverage]

-Will add the requirement to check off terms and conditions when the customer checks out
+Will add a checkbox to the selects form(s) where the customer has to accept the terms and conditions before continuing.

+This can be used to make sure the customer has accepted the terms and conditions before placing an order.

 * [Screenshots](#screenshots)
 * [Installation](#installation)